oncomouse/mithril-redux/README.md

 [![npm version](https://badge.fury.io/js/mithril-redux.svg)](https://badge.fury.io/js/mithril-redux)

 # Mithril Redux
 This package provides utilites for working with Redux within a Mithril application.
-Similar to `react-redux`.

-It doesn't alter the redrawing functionality of Mithril, other than providing some basic middleware below.
-It does not subscribe to the Redux `store`.
-It generally allows you to continue to work with Mithril as normal, except with replacing your models with the `store`.

-See https://github.com/colinbate/mithril-redux-starter for a sample useage.
+It works almost exactly like `react-redux`.

+It subscribes to the store and sets `state.props` to values provided by two mapping functions, one that maps `state` and the other that maps `dispatch`.

 It does not rely on you using the `mjsx` Babel plugin.

+This is a mostly complete rewrite of [colinbate/mithril-redux](https://github.com/colinbate/mithril-redux), which was compatible with Mithril 0.2.
+The new version changes the API for `connect()` (making it work like `react-redux`) and also makes the library compatible with Mithril 1.0.

 ## Usage

 Install with:

     npm install --save mithril-redux

-Unfortunately there isn't a UMD version available at this time.

 ## API